News Corp strikes Facebook pay deal for Australian news

-CANBERRA, Australia (AP) — News Corp and Facebook announced on Tuesday new pay deals for news in Australia three weeks after the government passed laws that would make digital giants help cover the costs of journalism.
+CANBERRA, Australia (AP) — News Corp and Facebook have reached pay deals for news in Australia three weeks after the government passed laws that would make digital giants help cover the costs of journalism.

 The pay deal follows a similar agreement struck with Google last month.